 In 1902, the area around the town of Steins only had 35 registered voters but sported a schoolhouse for the children.
-A couple of years later, the Southern Pacific Railroad built a new station east of the older one at Steins Pass, and the town Steins grew fast around it, with the Post Office moving there as well in 1905.
+A couple of years later, the Southern Pacific Railroad built a new station east of the older one at Steins Pass, and the town of Steins grew fast around it, with the post office moving there in 1905.

 By 1905, the settlement boasted about 100 people, a mercantile store, a restaurant, and a saloon.
 Acting as a headquarters for a few of the mining companies, the town grew to about 200, most of who worked in the nearby mines or in the rock quarry.

-Garrison says during the next 13 years he worked many days at nearby Shakespeare for Manny and Janaloo Hough in order to get money to support his renovation project, building a following for the Ghost Town along the way.
-He tells us that after a while he had three to four hundred visitors a week coming in to experience the “Old West” realism he had created.
+Garrison says during the next 13 years, he worked many days at nearby Shakespeare for Manny and Janaloo Hough to get money to support his renovation project, building a following for the Ghost Town along the way.
+He tells us that after a while, he had three to four hundred visitors a week coming in to experience the “Old West” realism he had created.

-In June of 2013 family members announced they would no longer open the ghost town to the public on a regular basis.
-We noticed in 2016 that a family member has tried to revive the tours and, though doesn’t open it to the public on a regular basis, takes appointments.
+In June of 2013, family members announced they would no longer open the ghost town to the public on a regular basis.
+We noticed in 2016 that a family member has tried to revive the tours and, though he doesn’t open it to the public regularly, takes appointments.

 Though its many residents are gone, the Southern Pacific locomotives still make their way past the town daily, whistling away as a reminder of a more prominent time.